I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-pio-transmit-drain-fifo.md

 <p>None.</p>

 ## -remarks
 <p>Your serial controller driver can, as an option, implement this function.
 If your driver implements this function, it must also implement the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-cancel-drain-fifo.md">EvtSerCx2PioTransmitCancelDrainFifo</a> and <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-purge-fifo.md">EvtSerCx2PioTransmitPurgeFifo</a> event callback functions.
-A driver that implements these functions registers them in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>
+A driver that implements these functions registers them in the <a href="..\sercx\nf-sercx-sercx2piotransmitcreate.md">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

 <p>SerCx2 calls the <i>EvtSerCx2PioTransmitDrainFifo</i> function, if it is implemented, to drain the transmit FIFO in the serial controller hardware at the end of a PIO-transmit transaction.
 This function makes sure that any data bytes that remain in the transmit FIFO are transmitted to the serially connected peripheral device.
-After the last byte is transmitted from the FIFO, the <i>EvtSerCx2PioTransmitDrainFifo</i> function calls the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265270">SerCx2PioTransmitDrainFifoComplete</a> method to notify SerCx2.</p>

-<p>If the serial controller driver implements an <i>EvtSerCx2PioTransmitDrainFifo</i> function, SerCx2 does not complete a pending write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request until the driver calls <b>SerCx2PioTransmitDrainFifoComplete</b>.</p>

-<p>If your serial controller has a hardware FIFO (or similar buffering mechanism) to hold transmit data, your driver should implement an <i>EvtSerCx2PioTransmitDrainFifo</i> function.
-Otherwise, SerCx2 cannot confirm that the transmit FIFO has drained before the pending write request is completed.
-Instead, SerCx2 completes this request after the last byte in the write buffer is written to the transmit FIFO.
-There can be no guarantee that data written to the transmit FIFO will be transmitted without a significant delay.
-Any data that remains in the FIFO after the write request is completed might be lost before it can be transmitted to the serially connected peripheral device.
-This unexpected data loss in a successfully completed write request can create reliability problems for the peripheral driver.</p>

-<p>For example, a peripheral driver might send write requests to a serial port to which a peripheral device is connected.
-Until all outstanding write requests are completed, this driver should delay sending an IOCTL to change the baud rate at which the serial port transmits data.
-However, if no <i>EvtSerCx2PioTransmitDrainFifo</i> function is implemented, a write request to transmit 100 bytes of data might be completed while 50 data bytes still remain in the transmit FIFO.
-If the peripheral driver then sends an IOCTL to set a new baud rate, some of the remaining bytes in the FIFO might be transmitted at the new baud rate, causing an error.</p>

-<p>Similarly, if a write request to transmit 100 bytes of data is completed while 50 data bytes still remain in the transmit FIFO, and the serial controller exits D0 to enter a low-power device state before the remaining bytes in the FIFO can be transmitted, the peripheral driver will not know that these bytes are lost.</p>

-<p>For more information, see <a href="NULL">SerCx2 PIO-Transmit Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2PioTransmitDrainFifo</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2PioTransmitDrainFifo</i> callback function that is named <code>MyPioTransmitDrainFifo</code>, use the <b>EVT_SERCX2_PIO_TRANSMIT_DRAIN_FIFO</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_PIO_TRANSMIT_DRAIN_FIFO</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_PIO_TRANSMIT_DRAIN_FIFO</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver can, as an option, implement this function.
-If your driver implements this function, it must also implement the <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-cancel-drain-fifo.md">EvtSerCx2PioTransmitCancelDrainFifo</a> and <a href="..\sercx\nc-sercx-evt-sercx2-pio-transmit-purge-fifo.md">EvtSerCx2PioTransmitPurgeFifo</a> event callback functions.
-A driver that implements these functions registers them in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

-<p>SerCx2 calls the <i>EvtSerCx2PioTransmitDrainFifo</i> function, if it is implemented, to drain the transmit FIFO in the serial controller hardware at the end of a PIO-transmit transaction.
-This function makes sure that any data bytes that remain in the transmit FIFO are transmitted to the serially connected peripheral device.
-After the last byte is transmitted from the FIFO, the <i>EvtSerCx2PioTransmitDrainFifo</i> function calls the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265270">SerCx2PioTransmitDrainFifoComplete</a> method to notify SerCx2.</p>
+After the last byte is transmitted from the FIFO, the <i>EvtSerCx2PioTransmitDrainFifo</i> function calls the <a href="..\sercx\nf-sercx-sercx2piotransmitdrainfifocomplete.md">SerCx2PioTransmitDrainFifoComplete</a> method to notify SerCx2.</p>

 <p>If the serial controller driver implements an <i>EvtSerCx2PioTransmitDrainFifo</i> function, SerCx2 does not complete a pending write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request until the driver calls <b>SerCx2PioTransmitDrainFifoComplete</b>.</p>